 We all thoroughly enjoyed the meal, truly a wonderful sendoff and a fantastic note on which to end an unforgettable return to Iceland.
 The only wish which didn’t come true for us this trip was to see the Northern Lights again (we have only seen them in Norway in September).
 It could have happened-Brian and Jillian did luck out with aurora borealis on their self-driving trip to the Snaefellsnes Peninsula after Silfra.

 Back in the US (first in New York for a few days and later in San Diego), what I dubbed the “Byron effect” was in full force.
-Interspersed with the unusual New York pursuits of catching up with friends over a meal (dim sum with Wren and Henry at Jing Fong), a bird walk with Birding Bob in Central Park and theatre (Jodie Comer was unforgettable and searing in the sexual misconduct themed one woman drama, Prima Facie, for which she won best actress Oliver and Tony awards), we watched a gripping commercial diving drama Byron recommended, The Last Breath.
+Interspersed with the usual New York pursuits of catching up with friends over a meal (dim sum with Wren and Henry at Jing Fong), a bird walk with Birding Bob in Central Park and theatre (Jodie Comer was unforgettable and searing in the sexual misconduct themed one woman drama, Prima Facie, for which she won best actress Oliver and Tony awards), we watched a gripping commercial diving drama Byron recommended, The Last Breath.
 Although we couldn’t fit one into our miniscule New York kitchen, Byron’s endorsement of the misnamed air fryer led us to acquire first one, then a second, for San Diego and Sedona.
 A month later in Sedona, through the familiar scenery near Vik, we relived our trip to southern Iceland, one episode each night, via an Icelandic sci-fi drama named for the volcano, Katla, another of Byron’s recommendations.

 Iceland was also on my mind in my reading.
 I devoted 20 hours of multi-tasking (mostly driving to and from work, running errands or cleaning up Steve’s dinner preparations) to listening to Halldor Laxness’ 1934 novel Independent People.
 The protagonist is an unforgettable character, a stubbornly cantankerous sheep farmer known as Bjartur of Summerhouses.
 He is determined not to be beholden to anyone, even if the well-being of his family or flock is at stake.
 I can see why is it considered a classic.
 Laxness, who won the Nobel Prize in 1955, recalls traditional Icelandic sagas and epic poetry in depicting the harshness of the landscape and Bjartur’s constant struggles to make a success of his farm in the years before WW I. Bjartur is a flawed person, hard-nosed and irascible, difficult to like, but in a completely different way from the hapless protagonist of a contemporary Icelandic novel I read at the same time, 101 Reykjavík.
 Hlynur Björn is a 30-ish year old slacker living with his mother and the creation of author Hallgrimur Helgason.
 Thankfully, the only Icelanders we know are not anything like these two diametrically opposed extremes!